carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 running on the computer at the same time.
 But if the script is the most computationally-intensive process running at the time, its calculations are the largest influence on the elapsed time.

+Now that we've developed our initial script to estimate &#960;, we can see that as we increase the number of samples:

+1. The estimate of &#960; tends to become more accurate
+2. The amount of memory required scales approximately linearly
+3. The amount of time to calculate scales approximately linearly

+If we needed to add additional samples for more accuracy, we could imagine a script could easily exceed the amount of memory in our computer, and also require enormous amounts of time to calculate on a single CPU.
+To get around the memory constraint and the amount of time required, we need to modify the script to use multiple CPUs for the calculations.
+In the largest problem scales, we could use multiple CPUs in multiple compute nodes, distributing the memory requirements across all the nodes used to calculate the solution.

 ## Running the Parallel Job